🏔️ TACOMA OWNER'S GUIDE — 2026

 🏔️ Our Take

 Bartact is the clear winner for Tacoma owners.
-The gen-specific custom fit, mil-spec Cordura, real MOLLE, and US manufacturing make it the obvious choice if your budget allows.
+The gen-specific custom fit, UV-protected polyester and/or 1000D Cordura nylon construction, real MOLLE, and US manufacturing make it the obvious choice if your budget allows.
 It's the cover you install once and forget about for the life of the truck.

 If Bartact is over budget, Coverking is the smart compromise — you get custom fit and decent Cordura at a lower price.
 Skip the universal-fit options unless you truly don't care about how your interior looks.